hongkongkiwi/rusty-commit/README.md

 [![Buy Me a Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-support-ffdd00?logo=buymeacoffee&logoColor=black)](https://buymeacoffee.com/hongkongkiwi)

 ## License

-MIT
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Credits
-Rusty Commit is inspired by and compatible with the original [OpenCommit](https://github.com/di-sukharev/opencommit) by [@di-sukharev](https://github.com/di-sukharev).
+Rusty Commit is inspired by the original [OpenCommit](https://github.com/di-sukharev/opencommit) by [@di-sukharev](https://github.com/di-sukharev).